-2.8 It is possible to partially mitigate the negative impacts due to restriction of river bank overspill, through structural additions and/or modifications to flood control schemes.
+It is possible to partially mitigate the negative impacts due to restriction of river bank overspill, through structural additions and/or modifications to flood control schemes.
 Fish passes can be installed to assist both adult upstream migration and to facilitate active downstream movement of adults and passive drift of hatchlings.

-2.9 There is no experience in construction and use of fish passes in Bangladesh, and very little information on the swimming characteristics of the fish species of Southern Asia.
+There is no experience in construction and use of fish passes in Bangladesh, and very little information on the swimming characteristics of the fish species of Southern Asia.
 In order to predict likely responses to various types of fish passes extrapolation from information gathered in other parts of the world is therefore necessary.
 Before the design and operational characteristics of a fish pass can be decided upon, those aspects of the migratory response which are to be accommodated need to be identified.

-2.10 This report presents information from several expert sources.
+This report presents information from several expert sources.
 The experiences of hydraulic engineers on the interaction between migrating fish and flood regulating structures has been drawn upon.
 The timing and pathways of fish migrations in Bangladesh were considered by fisheries biologists, as were the characteristics of migrations of comparable species elsewhere in the world.
 Work on fish passes implemented in other countries was also reviewed, as a guide to FAP planners.
 Ongoing and completed surveys in Bangladesh, conducted by FAP 17 and other FAP projects, were reviewed.

-2.11 The conclusions and recommendations presented here should not be considered final, as investigations in progress will yield a greater understanding of the migration of native species, the distribution of fry and hatchlings, and the effect of flood control upon young fishes.
-Guidelines for planners on the installation and design of fish passes and modification of regulators in order to ensure least damage to fisheries will be given in the final report of FAP 17.
+The conclusions and recommendations presented here should not be considered final, as investigations in progress will yield a greater understanding of the migration of native species, the distribution of fry and hatchlings, and the effect of flood control upon young fish.

-2.12 The migration patterns of groups of fishes from other rivers elsewhere in the world are chronicled because so little has been published about the behaviour of native species.
+The migration patterns of groups of fish from other rivers elsewhere in the world are chronicled because so little has been published about the behaviour of native species.
 Knowledge about fish movements is necessary to formulate sensible advice for planners.

-2.13 A discussion of the possible designs of fish passes that may be suitable for use in FCD/I schemes is provided.
+A discussion of the possible designs of fish passes that may be suitable for use in FCD/I schemes is provided.
 "Fish-friendly regulators" are proposed, with a detailed discussion of how regulators affect fish and how modifications to the designs and operation can be made to minimise harmful effects.

-2.14 Some other FAP projects have looked at the effects of flood control on movement of fishes, and their recommendations on how this might be considered in future plans have been reviewed.

-2.15 Recommendations and suggestions for future investigations are included, and it is hoped this report will stimulate discussion amongst interested parties.
+Some other FAP projects have looked at the effects of flood control on movement of fishes, and their recommendations on how this might be considered in future plans have been reviewed.
+Recommendations and suggestions for future investigations are included, and it is hoped this report will stimulate discussion amongst interested parties.

-3 FISH MIGRATION
+2 FISH MIGRATION

-3.1 Few flood river fish are confined to one habitat throughout the year.
+Few flood river fish are confined to one habitat throughout the year.
 The species that reside on the floodplain and beels during the dry season tend to be those with adaptations to withstand limiting conditions (such as desiccation, isolation and deoxygenation) in the dry season pools.
 The majority of species, however, are migratory.
 Of these, some are restricted to a small geographical area and make only short migrations (20-30 km).
 Some, however, migrate substantial distances, up to several thousand kilometres, between widely different habitats.

-3.2 For fish inhabiting seasonal floodplain river systems, the optimum habitat for feeding is rarely the same as that for breeding, and migrations between the two habitats are undertaken.
+For fish inhabiting seasonal floodplain river systems, the optimum habitat for feeding is rarely the same as that for breeding, and migrations between the two habitats are undertaken.
 The breeding grounds are often upstream of the feeding grounds, so that the relatively passive eggs and hatchlings can drift downstream towards the feeding grounds.
-The developing fish are transported and dispersed with the floods through the secondary river systems, and by the time they reach the floodplains are at a stage of development able to exploit the rich food resources.
+The developing fish are transported and dispersed with the floods through smaller river systems and canals, and by the time they reach the floodplains are at a stage of development able to exploit the rich food resources.